 By ten years old, I couldn’t stomach another bean.
 Realizing this, my dad started taking us to the bread store every two weeks.
 He would stock up on doughnuts, Zingers, and snack goods as well as bread and buns.

-When Halloween would roll around, I would get sweets for treats again.
+When Halloween rolled around, I would get sweets for treats again.
 The candy would last for months, and so did that positive feeling.

 At Christmas time, my mother would fill my stocking with fruit and candy.
 The church would also give me a stocking full of fruit and candy.

-I began associating sweets as treats and those positive feelings turned into daily habits.
+I associated sweets as treats and those positive feelings turned into daily habits.